When getting started playing the guitar there are a lot of names that are important to know.

 Some of them are very important names while others are not as crucial to know.

-A fret on a guitar is a raised element, normally metal, that is embedded into the fingerboard of a guitar.
-This raised element or fret, determines the correct placement of a note on the fingerboard.
+A fret on a guitar is a raised element, normally metal, that is embedded into the fingerboard.
+This raised element, determines the correct placement of a note on the fretboard.

 By segmenting the fingerboard into sections using frets, we are able to play notes precisely without being flat or sharp much easier.